cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 ## Building the Image

-The `docker` folder contains the required files to build a Docker Image for the example visualisation.
+The `docker-compose.yml` file contains the required configuration to build a Docker Image for the example visualisation.
 This uses the `dtvf-base-image` image as a base then adds the contents of the `webspace` directory to a volume mounted at `/var/www/html` within the container.

 - Files to be hosted must be contained within the `webspace` directory.
-- A valid Mapbox username and API token must be provided.
+- A valid Mapbox username and API token must be provided (still required in Cesium visualisations).
 - A connection to the internet is required to contact remote resources and use the mapping libraries.

 Once the requirements have been addressed, the image can be built using the below commands, run from within this directory.

 - To build the Image:
-  - `docker compose -f ./docker/docker-compose.yml build --force-rm`
+  - `docker compose -f docker-compose.yml build --force-rm`
 - To generate a Container (i.e. run the Image):
-  - `docker compose -f ./docker/docker-compose.yml up -d --force-recreate`
+  - `docker compose -f docker-compose.yml up -d --force-recreate`

 <br/>